Effective Latent Differential Equation Models via Attention and Multiple Shooting: Supplementary Information

 \subsubsection{LSTM baseline model}

 The whole architecture is the same as in the basic GOKU-net, except for the Differential Equation layer, which is replaced by an LSTM:

 \paragraph{LSTM layer}\quad

-Single-layered LSTM with input and output dimension given by \emph{z\_dim}, which is calculated in each experiment so that the total number of parameters in the model match as closely as possible that of the corresponding GOKU-UI.
-The LSTM is run recursively, providing as the first input the equivalent of what would be the initial value for differential equations, and then subsequently feeding back the last output as a new input, until obtaining the same number of time steps as in the model's input.
+We used a single-layered LSTM with input and output dimensions set to $z\_dim$.
+This value is determined in each experiment to ensure that the total number of parameters in the LSTM model closely matches that of the corresponding GOKU-UI.
+For the simulated dataset experiments, we set $z\_dim = 42$.
+In the case of the empirical dataset experiments, $z\_dim = 105$.
+The LSTM operates recursively.
+It takes as its first input the value equivalent to the initial condition in differential equations.
+Subsequently, the model feeds back its last output as the new input, continuing this process until the number of time steps matches that of the model's input.